The friction or rubbing of two materials in contact with each other. Can cause a wearing away/wearing down of fibres/materials.

 Request for an initial sample.

-The initial sample made, based on a tech pack or selected from a vendor.
+The initial sample either made from a design brief or concept and based on a tech pack or selected from a vendor.

 - Quality Control